phoenix-rtos/phoenix-rtos-doc/building/project.md

 - `busybox-config` - configuration for busybox (baseline Linux based toolkit and shell),

-- `docker-build.sh` - script for building using docker (docker allows user to not have toolchain on his or her developement PC).
+- `docker-build.sh` - script for building using docker (docker allows user to not have toolchain on his or her development PC).

 ## See also